-Close the computer, turn it upside down, and then disconnect the optical drive connector cable from the system board.
+1. Close the computer, turn it upside down, and then disconnect the optical drive connector cable from the system board.

-2. Turn the computer back over, open it, and then remove the two Phillips PM2.5×4.0 screws (1) that secure the system board to the base enclosure.
+2. Position the computer upright, and then remove the three Phillips PM2.5×4.0 screws (1) that secure the system board to the base enclosure.

-3. Tilt the system board up to the left slightly (2), and then remove the system board (3).
+Tilt the system board up to the left slightly (2), and then remove the system board (3).